YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 Example:

 .. parsed-literal::
-   $ mupip extract -format=GO mumps_i.go
+   $ mupip extract -format=GO yottadb_i.go

-This command creates an extract file called mumps_i.go in "Global Output" format.
+This command creates an extract file called yottadb_i.go in "Global Output" format.
 Use this format to transport or archive files.
 The first record of a GO format file contains the header label, "MUPIP EXTRACT," as text.

 Example: